Pickleball, the Popular Sport Catching the Eye of Tennis Star Sloane Stephens

-Pickleball, the popular sport catching the eye of Sloane Stephens originally appeared on NBC Sports Chicago
+Pickleball, the popular sport catching the eye of Sloane Stephens originally appeared on NBC Sports Boston

 NEW YORK - Everyone hears about pickleball the same way.
 Just ask 2017 U.S. Open champion, Sloane Stephens.